 The Destructive ENTJ

 Destructive ENTJs are dominating, aggressive, and quick-tempered.
 They have a clear vision for the future and will force everyone to follow their vision, caring little for other people’s perspectives and views.
 They have fiery tempers and can be intimidating bullies, using their quick wits and cold hard logic as a weapon to humiliate and silence their opponents.
-They will consider themselves above emotions and subjective “feelings” but will become temperamental and wallow in self-pity when things don’t go their way.
-They consider the feelings and values of others stupid or silly and they are exceedingly proud of their logical “superiority”.
+They will consider themselves above emotions and subjective feelings but will become temperamental and wallow in self-pity when things don’t go their way.
+They consider the feelings and values of others trivial or silly and they are exceedingly proud of their logical “superiority”.
 They like to control other people and enjoy using their intuitive perceptions as a way to play mean tricks on others.
 Domination is a game to them, and they are increasingly power-hungry as they become more and more unhealthy.

 Healthy ENTJs are objective, hard-working, and balance their vision and planning with a strong sense of integrity.
 They are honest and productive, always pushing themselves to a higher standard.
 They don’t ask other people to do work they wouldn’t do themselves, and they are intensely loyal and dedicated to the people they love.
 They have a clear vision for the future and take time to reflect on their decisions before coming up with an effective plan.